happybeing/vdash/README.md

 ## TODO
 - [x] make skeleton app which can parse command line options and display usage
-- [ ] create a dummy chart using tui-rs
+- [ ] add a dummy chart using tui-rs
 - [ ] animate the chart as new data arrives on stdin
 - [ ] get a trivial display that updates as the vault log grows.